 Skip to content

-Hot-dip galvanizing is highly effective in providing superior corrosion protection due to its multi-step process that creates a metallurgically bonded zinc-iron alloy layer.
-This acts as a barrier between the base metal and the environment.
-This method begins with preparing the raw metal through a five-stage process.
-Then we dip the project in a kettle of molten zinc at 835 degrees.
-The semi-liquid zinc coats not only the exterior, but also the interior walls of channels, posts, caprails.
-It also coats the intricate surfaces like scrollwork and collars on iron railings, property fences, and driveway gates.
+The process of hot-dip galvanizing ironwork begins with preparing the raw metal through a five-stage rinsing process.
+Then, the metal is is dipped into a kettle of molten zinc at 835 degrees.
+The semi-liquid zinc coats not only the exterior, but also the interior walls of all channels, posts, caprails, etc. It also coats the intricate surfaces like scrollwork and collars on iron railings, property fences, and driveway gates.

-1. Place the raw custom iron project in the oven.
+1.)
+Place the raw custom iron project in the oven,

-2. Bake it at 400 degrees for 30 minutes.
+2.)
+Bake it at 400 degrees for 30 minutes, and

-3. While the part is still above 200 degrees, spray the powder coating onto it, allowing it to melt and gel immediately.
+3.)
+While the part is still above 200 degrees, spray the powder coating onto it, allowing it to melt and gel immediately.

 Ever wonder why hot dip galvanizing?
 Do you want your project completed by an expert?!
 We are happy to help!
 Contact us here!